encode/starlette/README.md

 Starlette is a small library for working with [ASGI](https://asgi.readthedocs.io/en/latest/).

-It gives you `Request` and `Response` classes, a test client, and a decorator for writing super-minimal applications.
+It gives you `Request` and `Response` classes, routing, a test client, and a decorator for writing super-minimal applications.

 **Requirements:**